Complications of diabetes

 The demands of managing type 1 diabetes are considerable.
 Diabetes burnout, diabetes distress and diabetes depression are very real problems you may experience.
 It’s important that you don’t ignore your emotional wellbeing.
 Diabetes NSW & ACT has developed several information sheets that will provide you with useful tips to avoid these complications:

 - Diabetes-related stress and distress

 Diabetes NSW & ACT offers a free Psychologist on Call service.
 Our Psychologist, is available for confidential phone discussions to help you develop strategies for managing your diabetes and get you back to a happy fulfilling life.
-If you would like to access this service, call our Helpline on 1300 342 238 to make an appointment.
+If you would like to access this service, contact us on 1300 342 238 to make an appointment.